 Having graduated from Middlesex University Linzi joined cutting edge retail design company Crighton.
 A chance of a lifetime lead her away to join the lone Sir Terence Conran who was embarking on a gastronomic journey with restaurants in Butlers Wharf and the now infamous Quaglinos.
 Another opportunity ‘too good to refuse’ came in the guise of co-founding United Designers for seven years producing some highly regarded design projects within the hospitality industry.
 In 2008, Linzi joined Forme UK to assist in establishing the leisure and lifestyle sector.

-Daniel Hopwood is the president of the British Institute of Interior Design and a judge on the BBC’s amateur design programme The Great Interior Design Challenge along with Sophie Robinson.
-Daniel graduated with a degree in Architecture and then joined the Prince of Wales Institute of Architecture.
-He has run his company ‘Studio Hopwood’ for the past 20 years.
-Previous to his BBC work he had presented and judged the Channel 4 series, ‘Britain’s Best Homes’.
+Daniel Hopwood is a past president of the British Institute of Interior Design, a Liveryman of the Furniture Makers Company and a judge on the BBC’s amateur design programme The Great Interior Design Challenge.
+Daniel graduated with a degree in Architecture and is alumni of the Prince of Wales Institute of Architecture.
+He has run his own company ‘Studio Hopwood’ for the past 26 years based in Marylebone, with both residential and commercial projects in London and the Far East.

 Corinne has been in the industry for 35 years, qualifying as an interior designer.
 She joined the interiors division of tp bennett, as a Director in 2014.
 Having joined MCM architecture in 1997, appointed Managing Director in 2003.
 Here she worked on a variety of award-winning projects including Norton Rose and Ernst & Young.